 Some information providers have made resources freely available to their customers or the public in order to facilitate remote teaching and learning during COVID-19.
 The following items are known to be accessible to Dickinson users at this time.

-Please note that access to these resources is temporary.
+Access to these resources is temporary.

 BOOKS FOR ONLINE COURSES: The Library already has multi-user access to several hundred thousand e-books.
 We will attempt to fulfill requests for unlimited e-book versions of print books held by the library.